 2. Stability in financial performance

-When the borrower is legally bound to maintain certain ratios or keep a certain level of cash flow, owing to financial covenants, it is also ensuring financial stability for the borrowing party, which is legally bound to maintain a certain level of financial soundness.
+When the borrower is legally bound to maintain certain ratios or keep a certain level of cash flow, owing to financial covenants, it is also ensuring financial stability for itself.

 For the Lender

 One major advantage of financial covenants to the lender is that it can be used as a security measure to protect the lender from losing the amount that they have lent out.
-Financial covenants are usually used as a security measure to make sure there is enough cash flow, or there is enough stability with the borrowing party so that they are able to pay back the loan ultimately.
+Financial covenants are usually used as a security measure to make sure there is enough cash flow or stability with the borrowing party so that they are able to pay back the loan.